Jenna Talackova: Miss Universe Canada

 After previously competing in the 2010 Miss International Queen pageant for transgender and transsexual women in Thailand, Talackova registered to compete in Miss Universe Canada 2012.
 Sources are in conflict as to whether she identified herself as transgender on her application; however, after she was selected as one of the Top 65 applicants who would proceed to the pageant, a person who recognized her from Miss International Queen contacted the Miss Universe Canada organizers, and the organization then disqualified Talackova on the grounds that the pageant rules required its competitors to be "naturally born" women.

-Talackova subsequently contacted lawyer Gloria Allred, who took on the case and challenged the pageant organizers, including future president Donald Trump in his capacity as owner of the international Miss Universe organization, to reverse the decision and allow Talackova to compete.
+Talackova subsequently contacted lawyer Gloria Allred, who took on the case and challenged the pageant organizers, including future U.S. president Donald Trump in his capacity as owner of the international Miss Universe organization, to reverse the decision and allow Talackova to compete.
 The organization reversed its decision before the case reached the courts, with Trump's office issuing a statement that "as long as she meets the standards of legal gender recognition requirements of Canada, which we understand that she does, Jenna Talackova is free to compete in the 2012 Miss Universe Canada pageant."

 At the pageant on May 19, 2012, Talackova made it into the Top 12, but failed to reach the Top 5.
 She was, however, one of four contestants awarded the title of Miss Congeniality.
 Talackova was named co-grand marshal of the 2012 Vancouver Pride Parade in recognition of her fight to be in the Miss Universe pageant.